enkidevs/curriculum/react/introduction/intro-react/why-use-react.md

 ???

-* the virtual DOM slows down performance
+* The virtual DOM renders the whole UI on each change.
-* the syntax is declarative
+* The syntax is declarative.
-* it can create web and mobile applications
+* It can create web and mobile applications.

 ---
 ## Revision